bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

 There's a type variable `api`, which is constrained to be types with a `HasServer` instance.
 There's then two arguments, both referring to that constrained `api` type.
 We'll explain what the `Proxy api` is for as a bonus but most of our attention will be placed on the `ServerT api Handler` argument.

 What is `ServerT`?
 Why does it disappear when `UsersAPI` is substituted for `api`?
 It can't be a type constructor, type constructors don't just disappear.
-Let's start by asking GHCi.
+What does GHCi have to say about it?

 ```
  > :info ServerT